armandojaleo/CosmoEmbedings/simulator/README.md

 ## 📤 client_send_block.py

-Sends a sample block to a running node.
+Creates and sends a sample block to a running node using the SDK:
+- Uses BlockBuilder for block creation
+- Signs blocks with Ed25519
+- Validates blocks with cosmic signatures
+- Includes real embedding generation

 ```bash
 python client_send_block.py